AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 ```

-The Demos presented in this project measure the accuracy of the ELDB descriptor when used for place recognition by single-image matching.
+The demos presented in this project measure the accuracy of the ELDB descriptor when used for place recognition by single-image matching.
 The datasets used are:
 1- Alderlay day/night dataset.
 2- Surfares Paradise dataset.
 3- Highway dataset.